malisper/Clamp/README.md

 Defalias is a macro which allows one to easily give new names to procedures or macros already in common lisp.

-For some reason it won't compile all at once on sbcl.
-This can be side stepped by loading clamp first then compiling it.

 TODO:
 Add tests using some framework such as CLUnit.
 Write the rest of the functions from arc.